 2. Integrating numerous channels

 As mentioned above, headless commerce makes it easy to create great user experiences on numerous touchpoints.
-It streamlines website development for touchpoints like TVs, voice speakers, and—of course—smartphones.
+It streamlines website development for touchpoints like TVs, voice speakers, voiceovers, and—of course—smartphones.
 Many of them will become more relevant in the future, but enhancing mobile UX is essential today.

 Even if you’re not quite ready to move into “unconventional” shopping channels, headless can do a lot to improve your mobile version.